samanthakocher/samanthakocher.github.io/essays/reflectOnSoftwareEngineering.md

   <img width="700px" class="rounded float-center pe-4" src="../img/softwareEngineeringRealm/software-engineering.jpeg">
 </p>

-Throughout this past semester, I was able to dip my feet into the software engineering realm where I got a sneak peak of what it feels like to built custom and cool applications, website, or just functions in general.
+Throughout this past semester, I was able to dip my feet into the software engineering realm where I got a sneak peek of what it feels like to built custom and cool applications, website, or just functions in general.
 Although my specific interest is in Cyber Security, there wasn't a moment where I thought I was learning useless information.

 Learning things like user interface frameworks, coding standards, and agile project management are all skills that not only will help me in my future career endeavors, but also life in general.
 Whether I actually end up in the computer science world or not, I think these basic, yet useful topics will take me far in life.